daraghhollman/JUPT/dev/developerDocumentation.md

 The tool uses the Juno/Waves estimated flux density Collection (Version 01) by Louis et al. DOI https://doi.org/10.25935/6jg4-mk86

 ## Individual Scripts

+`junoMAG.py`
+* Downloads from: AMDA
+* Plots: Time series
+* Options including choice of coordinate system, comparison with a lobe field model

+`junoWAVES.py`
+* Downloads from: LESIA
+* Plots: Colourmap
+*

+`junoJade.py`
+* Downloads from: PDS
+* Plots: Colourmap
+* Handles JADE electrons energies and pitch angles

+`junoJADE_ions`
+* Downloads from: PDS
+* Plots: Colourmap
+* Handles JADE ions summed over a range of time of flights

+`junoEphemeris`
+* Downloads from: AMDA
+* Plots: Axis formatting and tick labels

+`junoTrajectories`
+* Loads from: SPICE metakernel
+* Plots: Trajectory diagrams in xy, xz, yz

+`junoDerivedMoments`
+* Unfinished and nonfunctional

+`pdsBinaryTools.py`
+* Handles loading data from linked binary (.DAT) and label (.LBL) files.

+`userAdditions`
+* A file which is passed the figure and all axes from the plot, for the user to make any changes external to the code.

+`vLines.py`
+* Handles the adding of vertical lines across the plots, be it manual or automatically from a loaded file.

 ### Common Routines